Glossary

 MFW : My Face When - used humorously or sarcastically depending heavily on the accompanying context or image.

 MIR, MLIR : Mid-level Intermediate Representation - an intermediate form of code that is generated by the compiler during the compilation process, designed to be easier for the compiler to analyze and optimize.
-In particular, this mid-level code aids with borrow checking, incremental compilation and ensuring safety (type, memory, etc.) issue.
+In particular, this mid-level code aids with Borrow Checking, incremental compilation and ensuring safety (type, memory, etc.) issue.

 MOC : In the context of Qt and C++, this refers to the Meta-Object Compiler - a tool that processes Qt’s extensions to C++, such as signals and slots (a mechanism for event-driven programming) and other meta-object features (like introspection and dynamic properties).
 The MOC generates additional C++ code that enables these features to work seamlessly.